anonymous-himalayas/CareerChecker/README.md

 # Career Compass
-- Let Career Compass guide your skills and unlock your path to success!
+Let Career Compass guide your skills and unlock your path to success!

-- Update: the deployment just crashed and I have no clue how to fix it 😭 but I had it running

 # Submission for IrvineHacks 2025